spiffe/tornjak/examples/tls_mtls/README.md

 # TLS and mTLS for Tornjak

 This document describes steps required for enabling TLS (Transport Layer Security) and/or mTLS (mutualTLS) communication with Tornjak.

+When TLS is enabled, client can verify the identity of the Tornjak server, and the communication between them is encrypted.

+When mTLS is enabled, both client and server can verify the identity of each other, while keeping the communication secure.

 We provide sample keys and certificates in this directory for illustrative purpose only.
-They should not be used in production deployments. **You should always use your own Root SSL certificate issued by your own Certificate Authority**.
-Once HTTPS access is well-tested, HTTP access should be disabled.
+They should not be used in production deployments.

+**You should always use your own Root SSL certificate issued by your own Certificate Authority**.

+Once HTTPS access is well-tested and it works as expected, the HTTP access should be disabled.

 To enable TLS and mTLS connection for Tornjak, a server must be configured with the proper certificate and key information.
 This document outlines the following steps to try out the feature: